Awards and Recognition Program

 • Fostering consistent use of multidisciplinary teams and evidence-based guidelines for patient care;

-• Collecting and reporting data on healthcare access, utilization, and outcomes by racial and ethnic minorities, and measuring progress toward reducing healthcare disparities;
+• Collecting and reporting data on healthcare access, utilization, and outcomes;

-• Researching, identifying, and disseminating best practices for providing culturally competent care and reducing disparities in healthcare.
+• Researching, identifying, and disseminating best practices for providing access to care for all people.

 Current ASHP and ABHP Board members and staff are not eligible.